unadlib/mutative/README.md

 ## Migration from Immer to Mutative

+> [mutative-compat](https://github.com/exuanbo/mutative-compat) - Mutative wrapper with full Immer API compatibility, you can use it to quickly migrate from Immer to Mutative.

 1. `produce()` -> `create()`

 Mutative auto freezing option is disabled by default, Immer auto freezing option is enabled by default (if disabled, Immer performance will have a more huge drop).